damieng/bitfonttools/README.md

 ## make-bdf-proportional

-Modifies a monospaced BDF to make it proportional.
+Converts a monospaced BDF to make it proportional.